 10. Try juxtaposition

 Juxtaposition refers to contrasting elements placed in relation to one another.
-In photography, that contrast can be literal; light versus dark contrast, colors (bright versus subtle), tonality (hot or cool), or, perhaps most effectively, the subject matter.
+In photography, that contrast can be visual – light versus dark contrast, bright versus muted colors, warm versus cool colors – as well conceptual, in terms of contrasting subject matter.

-Subject juxtaposition is where a landscape images comes alive.
-When it comes to mountains, the potential for such contrasts are many.
-So many in fact, that it’s hard to mention just a few.
-Some, like the image below of the rainbow over the desert mountains of Big Bend National Park, have obvious subject juxtaposition (rain and dry desert rock).
-But the same image also has contrasts in shapes and texture (the jagged rocks and and smooth curve of the rainbow for example).
+Some contrasting mountain shots, like the image below of the rainbow over the desert mountains of Big Bend National Park, have obvious subject juxtapositions (rain versus the dry desert rock).
+But the same image also has visual contrasts in shapes and texture (the jagged rocks and smooth curve of the rainbow, for example).
 All of these combine nicely to provide interest.